-In the first days of October 2018, the new book series “Sustainable Urban and Regional Health” starts with 2 volumes:
+In October 2018, the new book series “Sustainable Urban and Regional Health” started with two volumes:

 - Vol. 1 (in German):